About the Policy

 No, W grades do not count as the most recent prior attempt.
 W grades do not impact the GPA.
 If the student received a W grade in their only previous attempt, their grade replacement request will be denied.
 If the student has attempted the course multiple times, then we'll consider the most recent letter-graded attempt is included in the end-of-term grade replacement process.

 No, the student must have earned an eligible letter grade in their first attempt of the course.
 Additionally, the student can't retroactively change the grade mode for the course to make it eligible; they must have changed the grade mode by the deadline for the term in which they took the course.

-If it was a student-option class, then yes, because an F is an F regardless of the grade mode.
+If it was a student-option course, then yes, because an F is an F regardless of the grade mode.
 However, the student must retake the course for a letter grade to use grade replacement.
 Courses graded pass/fail only are not eligible for grade replacement.

 No. The Office of the Registrar works with Student Conduct and Conflict Resolution to flag courses on student records when a student is found responsible for an academic honor code violation.
 Such courses are not eligible for grade replacement under this policy.

 Yes.
 Grade replacement applies to a student's career (undergrad vs. grad), not to the level of the individual course.

 For example, an undergraduate student could take a graduate course (perhaps as part of the BAM program) and do poorly in the first attempt.
 They could then repeat the course again as an undergraduate and try to do better the second time.
 The grade from the second instance would then replace the grade from the first instance.
 An undergraduate student could only do this if they had enough credits remaining in their grade replacement credit allotment.

 No. Grade replacement applies to a student's career; therefore, once a student graduates (or attains graduate standing), they can no longer replace a grade earned during a previous career.